 Reflections While Living in Utah is a poetic narrative in queer self-acceptance.
 The collection is thematically organized by setting in order to emphasize how environment can shape thoughts.
-Flores unpacks the complexities of spirituality, ethnicity, and sexuality in the conformative culture of Latter-Day-Saint Utah.
+Flores unpacks the complexities of spirituality, ethnicity, and sexuality in the conformity-focused culture of Latter-Day-Saint Utah.
 The poems reflect the suppressed emotions & untold challenges that many in the LGBTQ+ community have endured.
-The overarching themes of destructive thoughts, self-harm, and spiritual healing capture the raw experiences of a queer person of color living through what is essentially an identity crisis; are you queer or are you a child of God?
-As the poems progress, the answer becomes simple—you are both.
+The overarching themes of destructive thoughts, self-harm, and spiritual healing capture the raw experiences of a queer person of color living through what is essentially an identity crisis: are you queer or are you a child of God?
+As these queer poems progress, the answer becomes simple—you are both.